The Illinois School of Architecture is equipped with three fabrication labs; the Wood Shop, the Fabrication Shop, and the Laser Cutter Lab.

-The 3D printers are accessible any time that the Annex Laser Cutter Lab is opened.
+The 3D printers are accessible any time that the TBH 20 print lab is staffed.
 The staffed hours are as follows:

 The 3D printers operate on a first come, first serve basis.
 If the machine is not in current use, you are free to use it to 3D print your own file.
 However, if it is in use, you must return at a later time to set your file up.

-For setting up files for the 3D printers, please see the Makerbot File Setup Guide here.
+For setting up files for the 3D printers, please see the Zortrax File Setup Guide here.

 - Lab techs are not responsible for setting up your files.
 You are required to do that on your own.
 However, if you need assistance, you can stop by the Annex Laser Cutter Lab and they can help you out.